-Other Directorships: Ms. Conjeevaram currently serves as a director and audit committee member of SS&C Technologies (SSNC), Inc. and McGrath Rentcorp (MGRC), and as a director of WisdomTree Investments, Inc (WETF).
+Other Directorships: Ms. Conjeevaram currently serves as a director of SS&C Technologies, Inc. (SSNC), McGrath Rentcorp (MGRC), and WisdomTree Investments, Inc. (WETF).
+She is the Audit Committee chair at SSNC.
+She sits on the Audit and Nominating and Governance committees at MGRC and WETF.